-ESG-based exclusions The investment manager avoids investments in issuers who are deriving a significant portion of revenues from sectors, such as thermal coal, oil or controversial weapons, or that are in severe breach of international social, labour and human rights norms.
-SFDR article 8 and 9 funds that investment manager may invest in also exclude or restrict investments in certain sectors that have significant activities with adverse environmental or social impacts.
+ESG-based exclusions The investment manager avoids investments in issuers who are deriving a significant portion of revenues from sectors, such as tobacco, thermal coal, oil sand or controversial weapons, or that are in severe breach of international social, labour and human rights norms.
+SFDR article 8 and 9 funds that investment manager may invest in also exclude or restrict investments in certain sectors that have significant activities with adverse environmental or social impacts, including sectors stated above.